 I think you’ll agree with me when I say that long-haul flights are a necessary evil.
 Exploring a new country is amazing, but the flight to get there can take a toll on your body.
 So what’s the solution?

-Keep reading to learn how to make your next long-haul flight bearable.
+Keep reading to learn how to surivie your next long-haul flight.

-Shoes that can easily slip on and off are perfect for going through security and getting comfortable on the plane.
+Shoes that can easily slip on and off are perfect for going through security and getting comfortable on an airplane.
 Wear comfortable bottoms like sweatpants, joggers, cargo pants, yoga pants, or leggings.
 It will make everything easier.
 Trust me!

 Products for Sleeping

 It can be hard to sleep if the cabin lights are on, another passenger has the overhead lights on, or the window shades are open.
-You can block out the extra light with a sleep mask.
+Use a sleep mask to block out extra light.

-Bring a blanket or a large scarf like a pashmina that can double as a blanket.
-While most airlines provide a blanket, I recommend that you bring your own.
-This way you know that you will have a clean, comfy, and cozy blanket.
+Bring a blanket or a large scarf that can double as a blanket.
+While most airlines provide blankets, I recommend you bring your own.
+This way you’ll have a clean, comfy, and cozy blanket.

-The entertainment can make or break the experience.
-Download your entertainment the night before since airport Wi-Fi can be unreliable and in-flight Wi-Fi is expensive.
+Entertainment can make or break the experience.
+Download your entertainment the night before since airport Wi-Fi can be unreliable, and in-flight Wi-Fi is expensive.
 Check out the following sites for your entertainment needs.

 Prime Video watch Amazon originals, movies, and TV shows free with an Amazon Prime membership.

-Prime Music includes more than 2 million songs and more than 2,000 playlists and stations all ad-free, with unlimited skips and available for offline playback free with an Amazon Prime membership.
+Prime Music includes more than 2 million songs and more than 2,000 playlists and stations all ad-free, with an Amazon Prime membership.

-Don’t have a Kindle?
-Click to view a list of Kindle E-readers.
+Don’t have a Kindle E-reader?
+Here’s a list a of highly recommended Kindle E-readers.

 Audible is a great resource for audiobooks and podcasts.
-Right now you can get 2 free audiobooks with a 30-day free trial.
+Right now you can get 2 free audiobooks with a 30-day free trial.data-imagelightbox="g">

-A portable charger will ensure that you have endless entertainment throughout your flight.
+A portable charger ensures endless entertainment throughout your flight.
 The plane may or may not have a power outlet or USB port.
-And even if it has both, there is no guarantee that they will work.
+Moreover, there is no guarantee that they will work.
 Leave nothing to chance.

-Compression socks prevent deep vein thrombosis (DVT) by applying pressure to your legs and improving blood circulation.
-This prevents swelling and blood clots.
+Compression socks prevent deep vein thrombosis (DVT) by applying pressure to your legs.
+This improves circulation and prevents blood clots.

 Compression socks shouldn’t feel too tight or too loose.
-Choosing the right amount of pressure is important.
-The first number measures the pressure at the calf and the second number measures the pressure at the ankle.
+The first number measures the pressure at the calf, and the second number measures the pressure at the ankle.
 Compression socks are available in the following strengths:

 mmHg stands for milliliter of mercury